VuyolwethuM6/VuyolwethuM6/README.md

 # Hello, I'm Vuyowethu Mabhuleka 👋

 Welcome to my GitHub profile!
-I'm a passionate Software Dev Candidate based in Cape Town.
+I'm a passionate Junior Software Dev based in Cape Town.
 Here, you'll find a collection of my projects, contributions, and some insights into my coding journey.

 ## About Me

-- 🔭 I'm currently working on various Websites.
+- 🔭 I'm currently working on various Shared Grocery List Project.
-- 🌱 I'm constantly learning and improving my skills in HTML5, CSS3, Bootstrap, JavaScript.
+- 🌱 I'm constantly learning and improving my skills in MERN Stack, Tailwind CSS.
 - 📚 I love to share my knowledge and insights through [LinkedIn](www.linkedin.com/in/vuyolwethu-mabhuleka-89092b289).
 - 💬 Let's connect!
 Feel free to reach out to me on [LinkedIn](www.linkedin.com/in/vuyolwethu-mabhuleka-89092b289) or [Twitter](https://twitter.com/VuyoMabhuleka).